- Scratching Pig: Best Treatment For Itchy Pigs

-Let’s take a closer look at seven reasons why your pig is constantly scratching and how to stop them:
+Let’s take a closer look at seven reasons why your pig is constantly scratching the walls, the floors, or its body, and how to stop them:

-Scabies is highly contagious and spreads from direct skin-to-skin contact with a pig or a recently contaminated surface area.
-Male pigs are known to spread the disease quickly as they are usually in direct contact with females when breeding.
+Mange is highly contagious and spreads from direct skin-to-skin contact with a mite-infected pig or a recently contaminated surface area.
+Male pigs are known to spread mites quickly as they are usually in direct contact with females when breeding.

 These nasty host-specific parasites create scaly and rough skin that causes intense itching all over your pig’s body.
 The area often becomes inflamed and bleeds due to continuous scratching and licking.

-Each louse feeds off your pig and has mouth parts designed for piercing and sucking on the pig’s skin.
-Once the louse has fed, they develop a bluish coloring.
+Each lice feeds off your pig and has mouth parts designed for piercing and sucking on the pig’s skin.
+Once the lice has fed, they develop a bluish coloring.
 In severe infestations, the lice can be found all over the body feeding on your pig, and the skin develops lesions from the continuous scratching and rubbing against fences, etc.

 If you look closely at your pig’s skin, you’ll notice the eggs, which appear as yellow, crusty patches on the bristles of your pig’s hair.
 The eggs will hatch after 12 days, and the lice will be fully developed between 29 to 33 days.